Will Getting Another Credit Card Help Your Credit Score?

 • A credit builder loan is a special type of installment loan that could help you build credit over time.
 If you’re eligible to open this type of account, such as the credit builder account from Self, remember, on-time payments are essential if you hope to build some positive payment history.

 • An authorized user account might also benefit you if you’re having trouble qualifying for a credit card on your own.
 As an authorized user, the card issuer may report the account history to the credit bureaus for both you and the primary card holder.
-If your friend or family member manages the account well (i.e. timely payments and low credit utilization), there’s a chance it could improve your credit score as well and when it appears on your credit report.
+If your friend or family member manages the account well (i.e. timely payments and low credit utilization), there’s a chance it could better your credit score as well when it appears on your credit report.

 Credit cards can be a powerful credit-building tool.
 At the same time, they can be a source of temptation for some.
 It’s critical to avoid overspending, late payments, and other dangerous behavior where credit cards are concerned.